grumat/glossy-msp430/Hardware/STLinkV2/README.md

 input signals, since it is not possible to identify logic true value on a 1.8V link.

-So even if a **Glossy MSP430** firmware port is operational, it is not possible to use a STLinkV2 with a MSP430 using 3V or more supply voltage.
+So even if I code a **Glossy MSP430** firmware port for this platform, it is not possible to use a STLinkV2 with a MSP430 using 3V or lower supply voltage, because the MSP430 MCU will suffer over-voltage on the debug pins.

 ## A Brief Project Presentation